MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl/nn-shobjidl-iusernotification2.md

 req.lib:
 req.dll: Shell32.dll (version 6.0.6 or later)
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IUserNotification2
+ - shobjidl/IUserNotification2
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Shell32.dll
 api_name:
  - IUserNotification2
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IUserNotification2 interface

 ## -description

 Exposes methods that set notification information and then display that notification to the user in a balloon that appears in conjunction with the notification area of the taskbar.